sedostheatre/sedos.co.uk/input/shows/2018-dogfight.md

       **LIGHTING DESIGNER** | Olly Levett
     order: 1
+  - order: 2
+    title: REVIEWS
+    body: >-
+      >Dogfight is a charming yet gritty show about many shades of the human experience, from jubilant banter with friends, to romantic rejection, to the harsh reality of war.

+      ><footer><cite><a target="_blank" href="https://www.londontheatre1.com/reviews/musical/review-of-dogfight-the-musical-at-the-bridewell-theatre/">Dogfight, 2018, London Theatre 1</a></cite></footer>

+      >Sedos are to be commended for giving us the chance to see such a good production of Dogfight The Musical.
+Catch it if you can!

+      ><footer><cite><a target="_blank" href="http://www.sardinesmagazine.co.uk/reviews/review.php?REVIEW-Sedos-Dogfight%20The%20Musical&reviewsID=3126">Dogfight, 2018, Sardines</a></cite></footer>
+RedirectFrom:
+  - 2018/dogfight.htm
 float-nav: true
 ---
-**"The whole damn world might change tomorrow So we go for broke today"**
+> **The whole damn world might change tomorrow** \
+> **So we go for broke today**

-Before creating the Tony-winning sensation *Dear Evan Hanse*n, writers Benj Pasek and Justin Paul delivered the heartbreaking and beautiful musical *Dogfight*.
-This emotional journey depicts the blissful ignorance of youth, compassion in the face of cruelty and the ability to find true inner strength and acceptance despite the brutality of life and war.
+**Before creating the Tony-winning sensation *Dear Evan Hanse*n, writers Benj Pasek and Justin Paul delivered the heartbreaking and beautiful musical *Dogfight*.
+This emotional journey depicts the blissful ignorance of youth, compassion in the face of cruelty and the ability to find true inner strength and acceptance despite the brutality of life and war.**

 *Dogfight* is set in San Francisco on November 21, 1963, on the eve of the Kennedy assassination.
 The majority of the show takes place in the final hours of an age of American innocence that will quickly dissipate.
 This innocence is depicted by a group of young Marines who set out for one final boys’ night of debauchery: booze, tattoos and the dogfight.